Background Readings

 Only at SCT Center

 Agazarian, Y.M., Gantt, S.P., & Carter, F.B.
 (2021).
 Systems-centered training: An illustrated guide for applying a theory of living human systems.
-London, UK: Routledge.
+New York, NY: Routledge.

 Bateson, G. (1972).
 Steps to an ecology of mind.
 New York, NY: Ballantine Books.